PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

 .. note:: Statistical learning is about constructing reliable models to
           describe the data, and not really to reason either data is noise.

-.. note:: how do we decide to threshold sensitivities, remind them searchlight
+.. note:: How do we decide to threshold sensitivities, remind them searchlight
           results with strong bimodal distributions, distribution outside of the brain as a true by-chance.
 May be reiterate that sensitivities of bogus model are bogus